-Identity Theft and Electronic Funds Transfer Act (EFTA)
+Identity Theft and the Electronic Funds Transfer Act (EFTA)

 Stealing your debit card is one common way identity thieves can access your bank account, but it's not the only one.
 For instance, when you pay for something by check, you’re handing over your bank account number and routing information to the merchant, the salesperson, and anyone else involved in the processing of your purchase.
-Armed with this information, identity thieves need only make a small investment in the right kind of check printing software to begin stealing money from your bank account.
+Armed with this information, identity thieves who make a small investment in the right kind of check printing software can begin stealing money from your bank account.

 When someone gains unauthorized access to your bank account, the act is a form of identity theft.
 But the bank may call it account fraud, unauthorized withdrawal, or even true-name fraud.
-Whatever language is used, you will need to know what to do and how you're protected.
+Whatever language is used, you need to know what to do and how you're protected.
 The Electronic Funds Transfer Act (EFTA) provides you with some protection from bank account fraud, but it's limited.
 If you believe that an identity thief has access to your debit card or checking information, you must take action immediately.

 The Basics of the Electronic Funds Transfer Act

-- If the error is reported within two business days, your loss should be limited to $50.
+- If the error is reported within two business days, your loss is limited to $50.

-- If the error is reported within 60 days, your loss will be limited to $500.
+- If the error is reported within 60 days, your loss is limited to $500.

 - If the error is reported past 60 days, you probably will be out the money and any overdraft fees.